Deformation Quantization for Actions of K\"ahlerian Lie Groups: Introduction

-In section 3, we consider an arbitrary \emph{normal $\bf j$-group} $\B$ (i.e. a connected simply connected Lie group whose Lie algebra is a normal $\bf j$-algebra---see Definition \ref{normal-j-alg}).
-The main result of this section, Theorem \ref{TASP}, shows that its square $\B\times\B$ canonically underlies an admissible tempered pair $(\B\times\B,S_{\rm can}^\B)$.
+In chapter 2, we consider an arbitrary \emph{normal $\bf j$-group} $\B$ (i.e$.$ a connected simply connected Lie group whose Lie algebra is a normal $\bf j$-algebra---see Definition \ref{normal-j-alg}).
+The main result of this chapter, Theorem \ref{TASP}, shows that its square $\B\times\B$ canonically underlies an admissible tempered pair $(\B\times\B,S_{\rm can}^\B)$.
 When elementary, every normal $\bf j$-group has a canonical simply transitive action on a specific solvable symplectic symmetric space.
 The two-point function $S_{\rm can}^\B$ we consider here comes from an earlier work of one of us.
-It consists in the sum of the phases $S_{\rm can}^{\S_j}$ of the oscillatory kernels associated to invariant star-products on solvable symplectic symmetric space \cite{BiMas,Bi07}, in the Pyatetskii-Shapiro decomposition \cite{PS} of a normal $\bf j$-group $\B$ into a sequence of split extensions of elementary normal $\bf j$-factors: $\B=(...(\S_1\ltimes\S_2)\ltimes\S_3)\ltimes...))..)\ltimes\S_N$.
-The two-point phase function $S_{\rm can}^\S$ in that case, then consists in the symplectic area of the unique geodesic triangle in $\S$ (viewed as a solvable symplectic symmetric space), whose geodesic edges admit $e, x$ and $y$ as midpoints ($e$ denotes the unit element in $\S$):
+It consists of the sum of the phases $S_{\rm can}^{\S_j}$ of the oscillatory kernels associated to invariant star-products on solvable symplectic symmetric space \cite{BiMas,Bi07}, in the Pyatetskii-Shapiro decomposition \cite{PS} of a normal $\bf j$-group $\B$ into a sequence of split extensions of elementary normal $\bf j$-factors: $\B=(\dots((\S_1\ltimes\S_2)\ltimes\S_3)\ltimes\dots)\ltimes\S_N$.
+The two-point phase function $S_{\rm can}^\S$ in the elementary case, then consists of the symplectic area of the unique geodesic triangle in $\S$ (viewed as a solvable symplectic symmetric space), whose geodesic edges admit $e, x$ and $y$ as midpoints ($e$ denotes the unit element of the group $\S$):

 with